DARTS' Learning Buddies Featured in Pioneer Press

 Get your FREE 2016 DARTS Eldercare Resources Guide

 Dakota County Eldercare Resources has the most commonly requested services for older adults.
 This guide contains a wealth of information with the most current names and numbers of services for seniors and people with health issues or who are caring for a loved one.

-Call 651-455-1560 to receive your free copy through the mail or, better yet, simply provide your email address for a downloadable version.
+Call 651-455-1560 to receive your free copy through the mail or, better yet, download now.

 DARTS offers a new transportation service designed to provide an alternative to public transit that's focused on getting seniors to their medical appointments.
 This new transportation service, sponsored by the Park Nicollet Foundation and called the "DARTS Wellness Van", follows a published route connecting Burnsville residents to a number of medical buildings including Park Nicollet Clinic and Fairview Clinic.
 Mary Ann Scheffler. a resident at Carefree Living in Burnsville and the Wellness Van's first rider described it as, "It's just what I needed!".